brohlson/parcel-themekit/README.md

 This project is based on a great [Medium post from Dan Webb](https://medium.com/@danwebb/better-shopify-theme-development-with-parcel-js-704f17f367fc).
 I've grown pretty frustrated with trying to use both Slate V0 & Slate V1, both of which seem to have lost all ongoing development support at Shopify.
 Alas, the starter files you need to get a custom theme up and running are pretty slim.

 Parcel bundler helps us to use some more modern development techniques & build for a wide variety of browsers using PostCSS & Babel.
+Some notable depedencies are `babel-polyfill` and `jquery` - as from what I understand, jQuery is required to interact with some of Shopify's client APIs.

 ## Setup